MiDataInt/midataint.github.io/_docs/usage.md

 Bookmarks are an extremely useful way to preserve the stage of and app that generated a figure for a manuscript, etc. You can also reload an old bookmark to add new data to it, etc.

+### Multiple parallel analyses

+Many MDI apps are designed to allow you to load multiple data packages at once and to use our sample assignment grid to create comparisons within and between data sets.

+{% include figure.html file="app-features/data-sources.png" %}
+{% include figure.html file="app-features/selection-grid.png" %}

 ## Tool suite development